Medicare for Disabled People Under 65: How To Get Coverage

 Drawbacks of Medicare Advantage

-• The main disadvantage of Medicare Advantage is that you still pay a portion of your medical costs.
+• The main disadvantage of Medicare Advantage is that you have to pay a portion of your medical costs when you see a doctor or get medical care.
 That means you could pay thousands of dollars out of pocket if you need a lot of medical care.

 • Medicare Advantage plans also restrict where you can get medical care by having networks of doctors and hospitals where you'll have the most medical coverage.
 The networks can even limit where you can get medical equipment like wheelchairs.